emersoncollective/data-repo-mvp/README.md

 #### **If you are new to Jupyter Notebooks, continue with the instructions below** else (you can skip this section)[#if-you-are-a-coder-and-comfortable-with-python] <br>
 This code can be run in a number of different ways.
-For those who are new(-ish) to Python, Jupyter Notebooks are containers that hold code, along with snapshots of outputs, and annoted text, allowing for readabilty and sharing.
+For those who are new(-ish) to Python, Jupyter Notebooks are containers that hold code, along with snapshots of outputs, and annotated text, allowing for readability and sharing.

-We have created a custom coding environment we have setup.
-This will eliminate the need to manage a Python environment on your local device computer.
-You can begin by visiting [JupyterHub](http://104.198.52.81/).
+We have created a custom coding environment where you can run these notebooks.
+This will eliminate the need to manage a Python environment on your local computer.
+You can begin by visiting our [JupyterHub](TBD).
 Login with the username and password we have provided.
 <br>
 <img src="./misc/images/jupyterhub_signin.png" width="360" height="360">
 <br>